Recorded in March 2020. Written in 1875.

 Recorded in October 2019.
 Written in 1816.

-"Keats's generation was familiar enough with the polished literary version of Alexander Pope, which gave Homer an urbane gloss similar to Virgil, expressed in heroic couplets.
-Chapman's vigorous translation was put before Keats by Charles Cowden Clarke, a friend from his days as a pupil at a boarding school in Enfield Town.
+"Keats's generation was familiar enough with the polished literary translation of Alexander Pope, which gave Homer an urbane gloss similar to Virgil, expressed in heroic couplets.
+Chapman's vigorous version was put before Keats by Charles Cowden Clarke, a friend from his days as a pupil at a boarding school in Enfield Town.
 They sat up together till daylight to read it: 'Keats shouting with delight as some passage of especial energy struck his imagination.
 At ten o'clock the next morning, Mr. Clarke found the sonnet on his breakfast-table.'"

 Recorded in September 2019.
 Ratified in 1791.
 A very imperfect attempt to bring out the grammatical meaning of these laws by pause, emphasis, and inflection.